vonhathanh/ForexBot/README.md

 # TODO:
 - Add more data (we are using data of year 2013 now) (done)
-- Create train and test data set
+- Create train and test data set (done)
 - Implement test procedure on test data set
 - Using news data as feature
 - Display trade history